foo123/Dialect/README.md

 For example, a main `DELETE` clause for `SQLite` with `LIMIT` emulation and another variation (e.g `'delete_with_limit_clause'`) when `SQLite` is configured to allow `LIMIT` clauses in `DELETE` clauses (which is not a default setting out-of-the-box).

-User will just pass the clause variation name as parameter to, an otherwise same, `dialect.delete('delete_with_limit_clause')` method call and `Dialect` will take care of the rest.
+User will just pass the clause variation name as parameter to, an otherwise same, `dialect.Delete('delete_with_limit_clause')` method call and `Dialect` will take care of the rest.
 Easy and flexible as that.

 Coupled with the fact that `Dialect` supports `clause` definition via grammar-templates, which are polymoprhic themselves (see above), this is a very powerful and flexible feature.